 - Wine and beer clarification

 - Large scale algae cell harvesting

-These types of centrifuges are applicable to a variety of industrial applications.
-Any high volume fluid separation application with two or three phase separation.
+These types of centrifuges apply to a variety of industrial applications, including any high volume fluid separation application with two or three-phase separation.
 The only limitation is fluids with limited solids concentration.

 Manual-cleaning Disc Stack Centrifuge (Solid Retaining)

-In a manual-cleaning centrifuge the feed is introduced to the rotating centrifuge bowl from the top (1).
+In a manual-cleaning centrifuge, the feed e the rotating centrifuge bowl from the top (1).
 The distributor (2) accelerates the fluid before entering the disc stack (3).
 It is between the discs that the separation takes place.